Overview

 AIX:

-If Option 1 could not remove the Connector:
+If Option 1 could not remove the Connector, follow these steps:

-Check if Connector folder exists (folder should not exist)
+Check if the Connector folder exists (folder should not exist):

 Comments